Jody0202/Instant-Planning-Help/index.md

 <p style="text-align: left;">Welcome to the legal documents section.
 Below, you can find important information related to the use of our chatbot service.</p>

-Welcome to the legal documents section.
-Below, you can find important information related to the use of our chatbot service.

 - [Disclaimer](disclaimer.md)
 - [Terms of Service](terms-of-service.md)
 - [Privacy Policy](privacy-policy.md)